minio/docs/source/reference/minio-mc/mc-idp-ldap-accesskey-ls.rst

          mc idp ldap accesskey ls minio/

-      If the authenticated user is the ``admin``, the example command returns a list of all users and their associated access keys.
+      If the authenticated user has the ``admin:ListUsers`` permission, the example command returns a list of all users and their associated access keys.

    .. tab-item:: SYNTAX